YotaYota/notes/src/linux/users-groups.md

 ### *password hash*

 - If starts with ! it denotes that the account is locked
-- If it is onlt an asterix \* it means the user cannot be logged into with a password
+- If it is only an asterix \* it means the user cannot be logged into with a password

 ## Users